Last updated: April 2, 2026

 OBV is a popular tool among traders because it measures buying and selling momentum by adding volume on days when prices rise and subtracting volume on days when prices fall.
 This method provides a clear insight into the strength of market trends.

 • How it works: When a candle closes above the previous one, its volume is added to the OBV total.
 Conversely, if it closes below, the volume is deducted.
-An increasing OBV supports a bullish trend, whereas a declining OBV indicates bearish sentiment.
+This calculation simplifies the Wyckoff Methodology, a legendary framework developed by Richard D. Wyckoff by visually confirming if institutional ‘smart money’ is accumulating or distributing positions.

 • Best use cases: Ideal applications include confirming trend direction, detecting divergences, and validating breakout moves.
 For instance, if prices increase while OBV declines, it could signal an impending reversal.